What causes fatigue?

 • If you are sweating a lot at night, use 100% cotton bedding and keep spare sets of sheets nearby so that you can change the bed easily.

 • Doing some physical activity during the day may help.
+Even going for a short walk could give you a bit of a boost.

 • If you are worrying a lot at night, try to do something relaxing before you go to bed.
-For example, a warm bath, might help.

 • You might find that writing down your thoughts or worries helps you to stop thinking about them at night.